tvaneerd/cpp17_in_TTs/README.md

 # cpp17_in_TTs
 Descriptions of C++17 features, presented mostly in "Tony Tables" (hey, the name wasn't my idea)

+See the list of files in the repo - typically one file per feature (hopefully obvious via the file name).
+Or look at them all at once in [ALL_IN_ONE.md](ALL_IN_ONE.md)

 Some sources and/or places for good C++17 info:

 https://jfbastien.github.io/what-is-cpp17/#/